r-lib/slider/tests/testthat/_snaps/slide-period-vec.md

     Output
       <error/rlang_error>
       Error:
+      i In index: 1
       !
-In iteration 1, the result of `.f` had size 2, not 1.
+The result of `.f` must have size 1, not 2.
     Code
       (expect_error(slide_period_dbl(1:2, new_date(c(1, 2)), "day", ~ c(.x, 1))))
     Output
       <error/rlang_error>
       Error:
+      i In index: 1
       !
-In iteration 1, the result of `.f` had size 2, not 1.
+The result of `.f` must have size 1, not 2.

 # inner type can be restricted with list_of